 ALTERNATE LEGAL EFFORTS BY VICTIMS TO OBTAIN COMPENSATION

 Due to the general inadequacies of the workers' compensation systems in the various states, some victims of occupational disease and their legal representatives have sought alternate remedies to obtain compensation for their disabilities resulting from occupational disease.
-The intentional tort claim alleging fraudulent concealment by the employer in conspiracy actions has been utilized in an effort to obtain sufficient recovery.
-A legal cause of action may exist for the aggravation of a disease process which occurred because of the employer's fraudulent concealment of the original medical condition and its cause.
+The intentional tort claim alleging fraudulent concealment by the employer in conspiracy actions has been utilized to obtain sufficient recovery.
+A legal cause of action may exist for the aggravation of a disease process that occurred because of the employer's fraudulent concealment of the original medical condition and its cause.
 An employee who worked for a manufacturer for 29 years brought an action against his employer for aggravation of his respiratory disease which resulted from his continued exposure to a known carcinogen, asbestos, based upon the employer's intentional act of fraudulently concealing from him the company's medical findings that he was suffering from a disease caused by the inhalation and ingestion of asbestos in the workplace.
-The employer's actions prevented the employee from receiving treatment for the disease and induced him to continue to work under the hazardous conditions.
+The employer's actions prevented the employee from receiving treatment for the disease and induced him to continue to work under hazardous conditions.
 Johns-Manville Products Corporation v.
 Contra Costa Superior Court, 27 Cal.3d 465, 612 P.2d 948 (Cal.
 1980)

 OUTLOOK FOR THE FUTURE

-Although diseases flowing from occupational exposures are now generally recognized by workers' compensation systems, it is apparent for any number of reasons discussed above that the victims of work-related disease are inadequately compensated.
+Although diseases flowing from occupational exposures are now generally recognized by workers' compensation systems, it is apparent for any number of reasons discussed above that the victims of the work-related disease are inadequately compensated.
 Therefore, there must be an increased awareness of occupational hazards and a more aggressive abatement of them so that illnesses flowing from the workplace can be prevented.